Baa-baas’ all-stars go to town in Hong Kong

 What’s the story behind the picture?

-The Hong Kong Sevens started up in 1976 and very quickly became a cult event, a world-wide gathering of the rugby clans and particular point of focus for the southern hemisphere giants, the Pacific Islands and indeed emerging nations everywhere.
+The Hong Kong Sevens started up in 1976 and very quickly became a cult event, a world-wide gathering of the clans and particular point of focus for the southern hemisphere giants, the Pacific Islands and indeed emerging nations everywhere.

 Nobody was excluded.